hknd23/idcempy/docs/zmiopc_tutorial.rst

  [0.87523652 0.06888286 0.01564958 0.0275354  0.01269564]
  [0.82678185 0.0875059  0.02171135 0.04135142 0.02264948]]

-:func:`zmiopc.split_effects` simulates data from ZiOP/ZiOPC and MiOP/MiOPC model results and computes changes in predicted probabilities when the value of a variable changes.
+You can compute changes in predicted probabilities when the value of a variable changes.
-This allows you to illustrate how the changes in the split-probit covariates affect the probablilities of being in one population versus another.
+This allows you to illustrate how the changes in the split-probit covariates affect the probabilities of being in one population versus another.
 The example below illustrates the marginal effects of the variable 'gender_dum' on the outcome variable in the ZiOPC model estimated in ths documentation.

 .. testcode::

     ziopcgender = idcempy.split_effects(ziopc_tob, 1, nsims = 10000)

 The returned dataframe contains predicted probabilities when 'gender_dum' equals 0, and when 'gender_dum' equals 1.
-The box plots below illustrate the change in predicted probabilities using the values from the 'ziopparl' dataframe.

 .. testcode::